owid/owid-grapher/coreTable/readme.md

      Angola       19        AGO 2001 10536418 2001
 ```

 Tables are immutable, so all transformations generate a new lightweight table.
-With Mobx, changes made to a parent table can regenerate the line of child tables.

 ### Columns